Second-Coming/second-coming/second.md

 Missouri, and that The people of the Lord… have already commenced to gather together to Zion, which is in the state of Missouri; therefore I declare unto you the warning which the Lord has commanded me to declare unto **this generation**….
-The hour of His judgment is Come.
-He exhorts all to Flee to Zion, before the overflowing scourge overtake you, for **there are now those living upon the earth whose eyes shall not be closed in death** [100+1833=1933] until they see all these things, which I have spoken, fulfilled.”* (Joseph Smith, Jr., Jan.
+The hour of **His judgment is Come.** He exhorts all to **Flee to Zion**, before the overflowing scourge overtake you, for **there are now those living upon the earth whose eyes shall not be closed in death** [100+1833=1933] until they see all these things, which I have spoken, fulfilled.”* (Joseph Smith, Jr., Jan.
 4, 1833, [History of the Church, vol. 1, chapter 22, p.
 315-316)](http://www.boap.org/LDS/History/History_of_the_Church/Vol_1)

 1833 January 23, Joseph Smith:<span id="420" class="anchor"></span>